complex/abaddon/NOTES.markdown

 Should I call occurrence creation something else?
 "Check in" is lame and a bad metaphor.
 "I did this" sounds silly.
 "This happened"?
 "Record occurrence"?
-"Record" by itself?
+"Record" by itself? "+1"?
+"Chalk one up"?

 Should the event creation form stay at the bottom?
 Maybe it should be at the top but hidden by default?